kozo2/cyautoworkshop/README.md

 #### Disclaimer
 Unlike other workshops, this workshop does not use [the Orchestra platform](http://app.orchestra.cancerdatasci.org/).
-This is because my notebook is doing a browser hack using Javascript.
+This is because my notebook is doing a browser hack using JavaScript.
-We considered making this work in Orchestra, but we couldn't make it happen by this workshop.
+Currently that JavaScript doesn't work in Orchestra.

 However, an Orchestra-style workshop environment is also available **as long as it is within your local environment** rather than the Orchestra.
 ```